 - What is the meaning behind posture?

 - How does it happen

 - Why does it occur?

-…And n the process, I will point out to you the problems that come with poor posture, show you videos, and what I’m doing to make your life a lot easier.
+…And in the process, I will point out to you the problems that come with poor posture, show you videos, and what I’m doing to make your life a lot easier.

-Nothing against the 8 steps to a pain free back because it’s Truly Awesome, but like the Jesse Cannone, a close associate of mine says, there is not one fix for everyone, and that’s due to:
+Nothing against the 8 steps to a pain-free back because it’s Truly Awesome, but like Jesse Cannone – a close associate of mine says: there is no one fix for everyone, and that’s due to:

 - Different strengths

 So, although on a ground-level most posture techniques can be done, it doesn’t always translate to being the most efficient.
 But If you’d like your free sample copy, go ahead and take a look at it, plus the extra resources you’ll continue getting…

 A Lesson Learned Under Pressure